Aoashi: Manga

-By April 2020, the manga had over 4.5 million copies in circulation, including digital versions; over 10 million copies in circulation, including digital versions, by February 2022; over 12 million copies in circulation by June 2022; over 15 million copies in circulation by August 2022; over 17 million copies in circulation by February 2023; over 18 million copies in circulation by May 2023; over 20 million copies in circulation by April 2024; over 21 million copies in circulation by September 2024; and over 23 million copies in circulation by January 2025.
+By April 2020, the manga had over 4.5 million copies in circulation, including digital versions; over 10 million copies in circulation, including digital versions, by February 2022; over 12 million copies in circulation by June 2022; over 15 million copies in circulation by August 2022; over 17 million copies in circulation by February 2023; over 18 million copies in circulation by May 2023; over 20 million copies in circulation by April 2024; over 21 million copies in circulation by September 2024; over 23 million copies in circulation by January 2025; and over 25 million copies in circulation by March 2026.

 Aoashi was nominated for the 10th Manga Taishō awards in 2017, and ranked fourth with 60 points.
 In 2020, along with Kaguya-sama: Love Is War, the manga won the 65th Shogakukan Manga Award for the general category.
 The series ranked 20th on the 2022 "Book of the Year" list by Da Vinci magazine.

 In March 2023, the manga was recommended by Spanish midfielder Andrés Iniesta.